Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-4/README.md

     * While looking at the code in add.js, right click for the contextmenu and choose Command Palette...
     * Start typing ESlint and you will see possible choices
     * Practice enabling and disabling the feedback

 ## Bonus
-1. If done before others, practice more with with ESLint and try auto-correcting issues.
+1. If done before others, practice more with ESLint and try auto-correcting issues.